Local Normal Forms of Noncommutative Functions: Introduction

-We call $f\in\ringd$ \emph{geometric} if it arises from geometry, that is, $\Jac(f)$ isomorphic to the contraction algebra of some $\scrX\to\Spec\scrR$ described in \S\ref{geo cor section intro}.
-Based partly on the results in this paper, and partly on extensive computer algebra searches (using the software \cite{magma, DGPS}), we conjecture the following.
+Another consequence of this paper is a prediction regarding realising Jacobi algebras from geometry.
+We will call $f\in\ringd$ \emph{geometric} if it arises from geometry, that is, $\Jac(f)$ isomorphic to the contraction algebra of some $\scrX\to\Spec\scrR$ described in \S\ref{geo cor section intro}.
+Based partly on the results in this paper, and partly on extensive computer algebra searches using the software \cite{magma, DGPS}, we conjecture the following.

 \begin{conj}[The Realisation Conjecture] Every $f\in\ringd$ whose Jacobi algebra satisfies $\JRdim\Jac(f)\leq 1$ is geometric. \end{conj}